zalo3102/Simple-pendulum-with-C/README.md

 -matrix.h – helper header for matrix operations in C++.

--Datos2.txt – output file containing angle vs. time data for all methods.

--angulo.jpg – plot of angle evolution over time based on Datos2.txt.
+-Analysis Outputs/ – This directory contains the results and scripts related to the analysis of angle evolution over time.

--gnuplot3.p – Gnuplot script to generate the plot.